zhisbug/ray-scalable-ml-design/collective-in-ray/RFC-202011-collective-in-ray.md

 - Other backend-specific implementations such as dtype matching, CUDA stream synchronization, etc.

 #### `CollectiveGroup`
-A `CollectiveGroup` coordinates a set of processes (i.e. Ray actors or tasks) participating into collective communication.
-It accounts for managing the communicators of multiple processes.
+A `CollectiveGroup` accounts for coordinating a set of processes (i.e. Ray actors or tasks) participating into collective communication, and managing their collective communicators.

-The `CollectiveGroup` exposes a set of general collective primitive and group APIs for users to create a collective group and perform communication.
+The `CollectiveGroup` exposes a set of general collective primitive and group APIs for users to create a collective group and perform collective or send/recv communication.
 It dispatches the execution of primitives to the specific collective implementations in backends.

 ### APIs